kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Today I realise the more time I have, and the more I am willing to dedicate to doing projects & trying out new stuff, the more time I spend debugging with Chrome Devtools and the more I understand about how to go about solving problems and improving my css layouts.

-Done with Footer of my e-commerce project, gonna move on to the back-end which would require more rails :)
+For my e-commerce project, I'm done with Footer, improved the navbar, sorted out container heights and edited the spacing here and there. gonna move on to the back-end which would require more rails :)

+Faced an annoying https issue with day 19's project.
+It's like solving codepen with fcc projects again.
+Stuff like this sometimes reduced my faith in technology :rollseye:

 **Link to work:**